 - Databox is a great tool for setting goals.
-It lets you carry out a comprehensive drill-down analysis of how your business performs on a day-to-day basis.
+It lets you carry out a comprehensive analysis of how your business performs on a day-to-day basis.

-- Any Do is a daily planner that will make sure you stay on top of your most important tasks.
+- Any.do is a daily planner that will make sure you stay on top of your most important tasks.

 Get to know your target audience better

-You also have detailed information about their behavioural patterns on your website, devices, and locations, you can come up with better-informed decisions, and as a result, optimize your social media strategy and existing workflow.
+You also have detailed information about their behavioral patterns on your website, devices, and locations.
+With all this information, you can come up with better-informed decisions and, as a result, optimize your social media strategy and existing workflow.

 Here are some tools to help you with the research:

-- Google Analytics can measure almost anything from your website visitors to their interests, the best times to target them and geo-demographic data.
+- Google Analytics can measure almost anything from your website visitors to their interests, the best times to target them, and geo-demographic data.

 - Semrush helps you to see the competition’s ads, figure out what keywords your audience uses the most, and much more.